 An overview of theory, research, and practice in developmental psychopathology.
 The major disorders of childhood are reviewed.
 Upon sufficient demand.

-Using the APA ethical guidelines for psychologists we will examine the aspirational goals, the standards themselves, the history of the current standards, and how to apply them in a variety of situations faced by psychologists.
+Using the APA ethical guidelines for psychologists we examine the aspirational goals, the standards themselves, the history of the current standards, and how to apply them in a variety of situations faced by psychologists.

 Prerequisite: